ktorio/ktor-documentation/topics/creating_web_socket_chat.md

 ## Exchange messages {id="messages"}

-Let’s turn our echo server into a real chat server!
+Let's turn our echo server into a real chat server!
 To do this, we need to make sure messages from the same user are all tagged with the same username.
 Also, we want to make sure that messages are actually broadcast – sent to all other connected users.

 ### Model connections {id="connections"}